FreeRTOS/FreeRTOS-Partner-Supported-Demos/PIC24_DSPIC_MPLABX/Demo/dspic33c-client-freertos-demo/client/README.md

 ![image](../../../../images/microchip.jpg)

-## PIC24 dsPIC33 FreeRTOS Demo
+## dsPIC33C FreeRTOS Demo

 ## Summary

-This repository contains the freeRTOS demos for Microchip device families like PIC24, dsPIC33E, dsPIC33F and dsPIC33C.
+This folder contains the freeRTOS demo for Microchip's dsPIC33CH128MP508 device.
-For the demo applications, MPLAB X and MPLAB XC16 are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
+For this demo, MPLAB X and MPLAB XC-DSC are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
-The board to be used to run the demo is Explorer 16/32 (Explore 16/32 is backward compatible with Explorer 16).
+The board to be used to run this demo is Explorer 16/32 (Explore 16/32 is backward compatible with Explorer 16).
-The version of freeRTOS used in this demo is : freeRTOS v10
+The version of freeRTOS used in this demo is : freeRTOS v10.5

 ## Related Documentation